Optimizing Context-Enhanced Relational Joins

 \textbf{Dataset} We train a 100-dimension embedding model over a subset of Wikipedia dataset~\cite{wiki}, cleaned of stopwords, using a subset of 1M strings from the dataset to test the similarity using the model.
 We show the nearest vectors to sample words as the strings are embedded into a high-dimensional vector space.
 We then decode the vectors back into string and present sample semantic matches in \autoref{tab:sem_example}.
 The model has learned semantics and context from the Wikipedia dataset.
 To fine-tune the model, it is possible to specialize the embedding models with other domain-specific datasets.

-It is important to mention that models allow automated semantic matching, and the strings are not materialized or retrieved during operations in an intermediate step.
+Models enable automated semantic matching, and the strings are not materialized or retrieved during operations in an intermediate step.
 The computation entirely happens on embedded data, and only positive matches are retrieved.
 It is possible to decode the embeddings, for example, based on their offset in the input relation and processing the embedding using standard encoder-decoder model architecture.

 This model aimed to detect synonyms, semantic and related matches, and plural forms of the words without external user specification.
 The only parameter in the case of a join with cosine distance would be a single threshold parameter.
-This allows relational operators normally operating over sample strings (i.e., Word column in \autoref{tab:sem_example}) to perform matches with strings on the right in the embedding domain without humans in the loop or experts that would create and specify strict rules.
+This allows relational operators normally operating over sample strings (i.e., Word column in \autoref{tab:sem_example}) to perform matches with strings on the right in the embedding domain without humans in the loop or creating and specifying strict rules, \Rthree{in contrast to current similarity join approaches \cite{DBLP:journals/fcsc/YuLDF16,DBLP:journals/vldb/SilvaALPA13}}.
 Such models can work by providing positive match examples that could infer the correct cosine distance threshold parameter.